Send the link below via email or IMCopy

 Brainstorming helps you discover your best ideas.

-you write a sentence or develop a PPT, you need a plan.
+writing a sentence or starting a PPT, you need a plan.

-2. Space out the main points (leave room for supporting details)
+2. Space for main points - leaving room for...

 (see page 10: Free writing, listing, mind mapping)

-Research reveals new, interesting, and expert evidence to impress the audience.
+Research reveals interesting, convincing evidence to impress the audience.

 and while revising